TONG-H

 })

-• when we use cache with service worker, the data we stored is the raw response returned by http
+• when use cache with service worker, the data we stored is the raw response returned by http

 RegExp (regular expression)